What is an ELD (electronic logging device)?

 Installing an ELD typically involves the hardware device and the software application that interfaces with it.
 However, the process may vary depending on the ELD manufacturer and model.

+Once the hardware is installed, the next step is to set up and configure the associated software application.
+This often involves creating an account, entering vehicle and driver information, and syncing the ELD device with the software.
 The software application allows fleet managers to access and manage the collected data, generate reports, and ensure compliance.
 It’s important to refer to the manufacturer’s installation instructions, and user guides to ensure a smooth and accurate installation process.